storybookjs/react-native/docs/src/pages/guides/guide-ember/index.md

 };
 ```

-> If you are using an older version of ember <= 3.1 please use this story style
+> If you are using an older version of Ember <= 3.1 please use this story style

 ```js
 import { compile } from 'ember-source/dist/ember-template-compiler';